orb-community/pktvisor/README.md

     IFACE, if specified, is either a network interface or an IP address (4 or 6).
 If this is specified, a "pcap" input stream will be automatically created, with "net" and "dns" handler modules attached.
-    ** Note that this is deprecated; you should instead use --admin-api and create the pcap input stream via API.

     Base Options:
       -l HOST               Run webserver on the given host or IP [default: localhost]